OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 with values.
 When the entire collection run is successful, you will have a value for `safeguard_token`.

-To run the collection click the play button next to the `Authorize` collection.
+To run the collection click the `▶` play button next to the `Authorize` collection.

 Then, click the `Run` button.

 This will load the `Collection Runner` form.

-Make sure that the `Safeguard Environment` environment is selected.
+Make sure that `Environment` is set to the `Safeguard Environment` environment is selected.

 Make sure that the `Keep variable values` check box is checked.
+(See the illustration below).

 Then, click the `Run Authorize` button.

 ![Run Collection](img/run-collection.png)

-The `Run Results` tab in the dialog will show a failure if there is a failure, but it doesn't show much valuable information on a success.
+The `Run Results` tab in the dialog will show information for `PASSED` and `FAILED`.

-Close the `Collection Runner` dialog.
+Click the `X` to close the `Collection Runner` dialog.

 Click on the eye ball icon next to the `Safeguard Environment` drop down.